sofiat25/Content-Clasification-APOD/README.md

 Precision-Recall curve to select the optimal threshold.

-Expected Results
+🎯 Expected Results

-The model correctly predicts most image examples.
+The model correctly predicts most 🖼️ image examples.

-Adjusting the threshold improves recall for the minority class (no-image).
+Adjusting the threshold improves recall for the minority class 🎥 no-image.

 Final output includes precision, recall, F1-score, confusion matrix, and the Precision-Recall curve.

-How to Run
+🚀 How to Run

 Install dependencies: